What is a content creator exactly?

 This sounds like a trivial question.
 But it isn’t.

 With CMI revealing that a whopping 91% of B2B brands use content marketing to fuel their content marketing strategy, the need for superb content couldn’t be greater.
-Content strategy can make or break a business.
+The quality of content you use in the digital world or offline can make or break a business.

 Many business owners don’t understand the basics of successful content creation.
 So, they write lousy content or hire crap content creators because they don’t know what’s involved or required.